LogCreative/ClassBookController/README.md

 Then, open the `.sln` file.
 It's optional to open this project with 100% scaling for the plugin's compatibility.
 Just compile it.

 To recompile the program, I fixed a 4-year-old bug **which causes the database unsavable**.
 It's also the reason for abadoning it long time ago when transfering data to use it in the second classroom.
-(Of cause, there's also a reason that the borrowing book activity was suspended when the schoolwork becomes much more heavier.)
+(Of course, there's also a reason that the borrowing book activity was suspended when the schoolwork becomes much more heavier.)

 The details are as follows:
 - Modified the `.sfx` file, enable `Update()` function in ADVANCED OPTIONS. (which requires a key in the datatable.)